nicktsan/stripe-webhook/README.md

 export AWS_SECRET_ACCESS_KEY=<your aws secret access key>
 check AWS environment variables: printenv | grep AWS_

+Before using terraform commands to init, plan, and deploy, switch to the /lambda directory and run the following yarn commands:

-Use yarn build, yarn lint, yarn package, and yarn deploy
+yarn build, yarn lint, yarn package

 switch to new workspace:
 terraform workspace new <workspace name>